Content and Navigation

 MAQIS inspection

-• RM2 for first 1 ton.
+• RM2 for the first 1 ton.
 Subsequent is RM1 per ton.

 3. Registering as an exporter with FAMA

 Next, register with FAMA to obtain the Conformity 3P Certificate (GPL) or Certificate of Conformity (CoC).
-The process can be complicated, so we have provided you with the complete list of the procedures and documents you should prepare to start exporting durians from Malaysia:
+The process can be complicated, so we have provided a complete list of the procedures and documents that should be prepared to start exporting durians from Malaysia:

 Registration with FAMA